Along the drop-off in the Bunakens, where the sea drops into infinity.

-If you prefer, you can go diving on excursion days (at own cost).
+If you prefer, you can go diving on land excursion days (at own cost).

 We keep our package costs under review continuously and reserve the right to adjust them in line with movements in exchange rates and individual cost components.

 Airfares are not included, because they vary and depend on rates at the time of booking.
-They will be subject to separate invoicing, or you may prefer to book your own to fit in with our timing.
-The key is that we all must be in Singapore on the evening of June 11 so that we can connect on to Manado in the morning of June 12, 2017.
+You can get to Singapore however you like, but it's important that you are on a particular flight from Singapore to Manado.
+We will advise you on this when you book with us.
+The key is that we all must be in Singapore on the evening of Tuesday, June 12, so that we can connect on to Manado in the morning of June 13, 2018.

 Time for a drink.

 oceanswimsafaris.com/oceanswims.com are your tour operators handling all your bookings in association with this tour.
 We lead this oceanswimsafari ourselves.

 When you wish to make enquiries, please first lodge an Enquiry Form to give us basic information to allow us to advise you accurately...
 Click here

 When you're ready to book, please first check terms and conditions...
 Click here

 When you've checked our Terms and Conditions, you will be ready to lodge your Booking Form...
 Click here